You are feeling verrry sleepy.

 Again, there are two major types of narcolepsy:

-- Narcolepsy Type 2: absence of cataplexy, but can sometimes be reclassified as
+- Narcolepsy Type 2: absence of cataplexy, which can sometimes be reclassified as

 Narcolepsy is pretty rare.
 It’s estimated to affect about 20 to 67 people per 100,000.